-Presenting isn’t easy.
 It doesn’t come naturally to most of us and can be a very stressful experience.
-Whatever level of angst we feel the result is often an unfortunate behaviour; we speak too fast, fidget or um, err, ugh or do any number of other things repeatedly.
+Whatever level of angst we feel, the result is often an unfortunate behaviour; we speak too fast, fidget or um, err, ugh or do any number of other things repeatedly.

 What is a bad habit?

-Given a great portion of the way we all live our lives is based on habit, I’d like to share my definition of what a bad habit is when it comes to presenting.
+Given a great portion of the way we all live our lives is based on habit, I’d like to share my definition of a bad habit when presenting.

-It’s anything we do repeatedly to the point of distraction.
+It’s anything that we say or do repeatedly, to the point of distraction

-In other words, we can fidget, um or err or even sway occasionally, but if we do any of those things repeatedly to the point where that becomes all our audience can focus on, that’s a problem.
+In other words, we can fidget, um or err or even sway occasionally and that’s fine.
+If we do any of those things repeatedly to the point where that becomes all our audience can focus on, that’s a problem.

-At the heart of every presentation is a message and our purpose as presenters is to make sure that message is delivered in a way that will be understood, remembered and felt.
+At the heart of every presentation is a message.
+The presenters challenge is to make sure that message is delivered in a way that will be understood, remembered and felt.
 Our ability to do so is severely compromised if all our audience can focus on is us fiddling with a pencil or twisting our wedding ring.

-No one wants to see a slick, polished presenter who has flawlessly memorised and acted out a script, but they also don’t want to be distracted by bad habits.
+No one wants to see a slick, polished presenter who has flawlessly memorised and acted out a script.
+That said, they also don’t want to be distracted by bad habits.

 As ubiquitous and troubling as bad habits are, thankfully there is a solution.